 "What did this?
 What weapon are you talking about?"

-Clare's voice giggled briefly before casually responding.
+Claire's voice giggled briefly before casually responding.

 The mourning soldier's eyes fluttered open with shock and stared forward at this revelation.
 She struggled to convey her next words in disbelief.